andydarlow/dev-exercises/README.md

 # dev-exercises
-my solutions to exercises found on the internet
+ some of my solutions to problems found on the web (written to as fun to keep my coding skills fresh)